Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

 \subsection{Defining Parameter Space of Third Body}

-The value of $\dot\omega_{3rd}$ allows us to determine the allowed parameter space for the mass and semimajor axis of the third body, following \cite{miralda2002} using:
+The value of $\dot\omega_{\rm 3rd}$ allows us to determine the permitted parameter space for the mass and semimajor axis of the third body, following \cite{miralda2002} using:

-where $a$ is the semimajor axis of the binary star, $a_3$ is the perturber's semimajor axis, and $M_3$ is the mass of the perturber.
+where $a_{\rm out}$ is the perturber's semimajor axis and $M_3$ is the mass of the perturber.
 We are especially interested in the region just outside the binary's critical stability radius, given the high abundance of CBPs residing in this area.
-This radius, from \cite{critical_radius}, can be expressed as:

-where $\mu$ and $e$ are the binary's mass ratio, $M_2 / (M_1 + M_2)$, and eccentricity, respectively.
 The perturber could fall anywhere along the blue curve defined by Figure \ref{fig:TIC286310830_3rd} outside of the critical radius.
 The lower mass limit, $M_{3,\textrm{min}}$, is then determined as the point where the perturber parameter curve (blue line) intersects the critical radius (right edge of grey shaded region).
 The upper mass limit is poorly constrained at this point, but will be refined in future work (see Section \ref{sec:futurework} for more details).